 The first thing you notice is the Calendar tab, making it easy to get to your schedule.

 Creating an event is quick and easy too.
 Click New Event, or click the day and time the event starts and drag the cursor to the time the event ends.
 The New Event dialog box appears, with the start and end times already filled out.
 Enter the event details, and click Save.

 Want to focus on your upcoming schedule or declutter things on a small laptop screen?
 Click to hide the side panel in your calendar.
 Then click the button again when you want the side panel back.

 What’s especially helpful in Lightning Experience is how you can share your calendar and view calendars your colleagues have shared with you, all from your calendar.

 Plus, you can add multiple calendars at the same time with user lists.
 If you don’t see user lists as a search category in the Add Calendars dialog box, ask your admin about setting up user list calendars.

 Shared calendars make it easy to see when events overlap.
 For example, you can see when a coworker is busy to make sure she’s available for a day-long event that you need to schedule.

 If you want to focus on just one calendar, click the colored squares for the other calendars to stop seeing them.
-Click the square again to make that calendar reappear.
+Click the squares again to make a calendar reappear.

 See Your Salesforce Data as Dates on a Calendar